 Nokia share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (HE average) beta is 1, while Nokia's is 0.5744.
+Beta measures a share's volatility in relation to the market.
+The market (HE average) beta is 1, while Nokia's is 0.73.
 This would suggest that Nokia's shares are less volatile than average (for this exchange).

 Frequently asked questions